44thm0820/gallery-of-horns-82/README.md

 ### How are we implementing this feature 3?

 Bring in the react-bootstrap library and use it to style your application making sure that it is responsive.

+#### Time Estimate of Feature 3

+Number and name of feature: Feature #3: Bootstrap

+Estimate of time needed to complete: 1 hour

+Start time: 4pm

+Finish time:

+Actual time needed to complete:

 ## Getting Started with Create React App